fredpasqua/myFlix-Angular-client/README.md

 # MyFlixAngularClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.
-The App relies on a previously created API hosted on Heroku built with MongoDB and served up by Express.
+The App perfoms basic CRUD operations with a backend I created previously which is hosted on Heroku and built with MongoDB and served up by Express.
-The App was a rebuild of a previous project done in React with Redux for State Management.
-The idea was to build the same app using Angular for the client side and in doing, familiarize myself with Angular and TypeScript.
+The App was a rebuild of a previous project done in React.
+Recreating the App allowed was a great opportunity to explore Angular and familiarize myself with its unique syntax and to practice using TypeScript.

 The App allows users to:
 <ul><li>register a new account</li>
 <li>login</li>